 To understand how brands could leverage the Super Bowl while still flying under the radar of the NFL lawyers, we fired up Unmetric Discover.
-Searching through hundreds of thousands of Super Bowl related branded content we came across some common trends.
+Searching through hundreds of thousands of Super Bowl-related branded content we came across some common trends.
 Let’s dive in:

-Considering the fact that antacid sales see a spike after the game day, it need not be emphasized that Super Bowl is pretty much all about the food.
+Considering the fact that antacid sales see a spike after the game day, it need not be emphasized that the Super Bowl is pretty much all about the food.
 It is second only to Thanksgiving when it comes to food consumption and brands capitalize on it.
 Facebook and Instagram are the preferred platforms.

-Twitter has been a traditional favourite for contests.Esurance got two million people to tweet about their contest without even having an official ad spot.
+Twitter has been a traditional favorite for contests.
+This time, even the hospitality industry jumped onto the Twitter contests bandwagon with Marriott rewards offering their customer reward points.Esurance got two million people to tweet about their contest without even having an official ad spot.
 Smaller brands have also been successful in getting better outreach through contests.

 In 2014, beer brand Newcastle Ale decided it would make a Super Bowl ad that acknowledged that it couldn’t afford to advertise during the Super Bowl.
 It hired actress Anna Kendrick, who jokes in the video that she isn’t “beer-commercial hot.”
 Their integrated campaign included a microsite, trailers and behind-the-scene videos amounting to more than 10 million views.